c-berry/c-berry/README.md

 Thanks for stopping by!

-- 🔭 I’m currently working on my capstone project
+- 🔭 I’m currently working on GamerHaven.gg
 - 🌱 I’m currently learning app creation
 - 👯 I’m looking to collaborate on creative projects
 - 🤔 I’m looking for help with networking